rykktiadloans/spring-blog/README.md

 | LOGGING_LEVEL          | `DEBUG`                                                    | Logging level of all applications                              |
 | DEVTOOLS               | `true`                                                     | Turn on reload on file change for all applications             |

+## API Reference

+OpenAPI reference can be obtained from a server at `/api/v1/swagger-ui`.

 ## To-do list
 - [x] Ability to post images